 Or for that matter a lens that had the front glass scratched.

 It may happen but I have not seen it.

 The other night when teaching Astro photography one of my students took a picture.

 I was shocked to see all the reflections on the image.

 So I asked him to take the filter off and take another picture.
 Sure enough the difference was amazing!!

 I am not saying that with every picture a filter will cause issues but some times it can be a problem.

-Even the best filter can cause your lens to loose quality and the two pictures above show just one thing that can happen.
+Even the best filter can cause your lens to loose quality.
+The two pictures above show one thing that can happen.
 With the added glass you can get softer images, lens reflections, etc.

 If you have a real use for a filter buy one.
 I use circular polarizing filters and yes on some lens a UV filter.